-Asthmatics can add chronic rhinosinusitis (CRS) as a related condition, and one that has a significant health impact, according to new research.
+Asthmatics can add chronic rhinosinusitis (CRS) as a related condition, and one that has a significant health impact, researchers say.

-In the study, patients with asthma who also had a chronic bronchial condition were the most likely to have CRS – and to feel the effects of this disease combination.
-The new findings will be presented at the 2022 annual meeting of the AAAAI (American Academy of Allergy Asthma & Immunology) in Phoenix in late February.
+In a study, patients with asthma who also had a chronic bronchial condition were the most likely to have CRS.
+And they felt the effects of this disease combination.
+The findings were presented at the 2022 annual meeting of the AAAAI (American Academy of Allergy Asthma & Immunology).

 To conduct the study, researchers from Northwestern and Johns Hopkins universities analyzed medical records from 1988 to 2021 on those with asthma, who had CRS and/or bronchiectasis.
 In the latter chronic condition, the airway walls become thick and damaged.
 The patient experiences mucus buildup, coughing, and lung infections.

-The sinus condition CRS lasts for more than 12 weeks, even with medication, and includes symptoms such as nasal congestion, facial pressure and thick nasal discharge.
+The sinus condition CRS lasts for more than 12 weeks, even with medication.
+Symptoms include nasal congestion, facial pressure and a thick nasal discharge.

-The team studied records spanning more than three decades to capture as many patients as possible, and to follow patients with asthma who did not initially have bronchiectasis, says study author Dr. Margaret Kim.
+The team studied records spanning more than three decades to capture as many patients as possible, and to follow asthmatics who did not initially have bronchiectasis, says study author Dr. Margaret Kim.

-To measure the impact of CRS on patients with asthma and bronchiectasis, the researchers examined the use of medication, such as antibiotics and oral corticosteroids, along with the need for urgent health care.
+To measure the impact of CRS on patients with asthma and bronchiectasis, the researchers examined the use of medication, such as antibiotics and oral corticosteroids.
+As well, they looked at the need for urgent health care.
 Of the 5,038 patients identified with asthma, 19 percent had bronchiectasis, 39 percent had CRS, and 10 percent had both conditions.

 The study found that 51 percent of asthmatics who had bronchiectasis were more likely to have CRS than patients without it (36 percent).